cccbr/belfryupkeep/content/docs/130-bells/index.md

 The usual remedy for excessive wear is  to rehang the bell turned through 90&deg; (termed ‘quarter turning’).
 This is definitely a job for a bell hanger and will require approval from the [relevant authorities](../020-permissions).

+A more unusual source of wear could arise from the bolts securing the clapper ball to the end of a wooden clapper - see Figure 4 in the [Clappers](../docs/090-clappers/#checking) chapter.
+Depending on the design of the clapper and the profile of the bell, one or more of the bolts may impact the bell.

+This has been reported (*The Ringing World*, 19 July 2024, p676) on a bell which had been fitted with a wooden shafted clapper around 15 years previously.
+The bell had cracked and inspection also showed an impact just above the soundbow from the end of one of the securing bolts.
+This may not have contributed to the cracking (the casting was also found to be significantly porous) but this is clearly not a desirable situation.

+The remedy is a regular inspection of any strike points, particularly if bolts have been replaced.
+Another possible reason is wear of the clapper bush, which should be checked regularly in any case.
+Note that simply holding the clapper ball against the bell is not an adequate check, as the wooden shaft will bend slightly on impact.

 ### Cracking

 ![Cracked bell](bells_fig-3.jpg)